-trekbikes.com/ productregistration
+electrabike.com/ productRegistration

-2 Read this manual
+2. Read this manual

 This manual contains essential safety information for bikes and e-bikes.
 Even if you've ridden a bicycle for years, it's important that you read and understand the information in this manual before riding your new bicycle.
-You can read it here or online in the Support section at the bottom of the home page at trekbikes com.
+You can read it here or online at electrabike.com/electra-manuals.

-trekbikes.com/manuals
+electrabike.com/ electra-manuals